kidonng/cherry/README.md

 - Jump- & popup-free login/logout
 - Auto reconnect
-- Network logs
+- Connect logs

 ### Usage

 1. Connect to the network.
 2. Open the auth page ([NCU-5G/NCU-2.4G](http://222.204.3.154/) or [NCUWLAN](http://aaa.ncu.edu.cn/)) and enter your username & password.
 3. Hit the login/logout button and watch the magic happen!
-4. Additionally, you can [config language & more](ncu-net.user.js#L12-L17) in the script.
+4. You can [config language & more](ncu-net.user.js#L12-L24) in the script.

 ### Related project